raulbethencourt/opencode-context.nvim/README.md

 # opencode-context.nvim

-A Neovim plugin that enables seamless context sharing with running opencode sessions.
-Send your current buffer, all open buffers, visual selections, or diagnostics directly to opencode for AI-assisted development.
+A Neovim plugin that enables seamless context sharing with running opencode sessions inside Tmux.
+Send your current buffer, all open buffers, visual selections, or diagnostics directly to opencode running in a Tmux pane for AI-assisted development.

 ## Features